AnduroProject/coordinate-lib-js/README.md

 Although this default is ~OK, there is no simple way to detect if the underlying RNG provided is good enough, or if it is **catastrophically bad**.
 You should always verify this yourself to your own standards.

-This library uses [tiny-secp256k1](https://github.com/bitcoinjs/tiny-secp256k1), which uses [RFC6979](https://tools.ietf.org/html/rfc6979) to help prevent `k` re-use and exploitation.
+This library uses [tiny-secp256k1](https://github.com/coordinatejs/tiny-secp256k1), which uses [RFC6979](https://tools.ietf.org/html/rfc6979) to help prevent `k` re-use and exploitation.
 Unfortunately, this isn't a silver bullet.
 Often, Javascript itself is working against us by bypassing these counter-measures.

 Problems in [`Buffer (UInt8Array)`](https://github.com/feross/buffer), for example, can trivially result in **catastrophic fund loss** without any warning.
-It can do this through undermining your random number generation, accidentally producing a [duplicate `k` value](https://www.nilsschneider.net/2013/01/28/recovering-bitcoin-private-keys.html), sending Bitcoin to a malformed output script, or any of a million different ways.
+It can do this through undermining your random number generation, accidentally producing a [duplicate `k` value](https://www.nilsschneider.net/2013/01/28/recovering-bitcoin-private-keys.html), sending Coordinate to a malformed output script, or any of a million different ways.
 Running tests in your target environment is important and a recommended step to verify continuously.

 Finally, **adhere to best practice**.